-To change whether existing log and output files are deleted or overwritten when you rerun a background job, click Freferences.
+To change whether existing log and output files are deleted or overwritten when you rerun a background job, click and select Preferences.
 Click Background Jobs.

-For more information about each option, see "Setting Preferences for Background Job Submissions" on page 112.
+For more information about each option, see "Setting Preferences for Background Job Submissions" on page 119.